lightward/mechanic-tasks/docs/auto-sort-collections-by-product-properties/README.md

 Tags: Collections, Products, Sort

 This task re-sorts your collections by any product property that you choose.
-A property lookup can be something simple, like "published_at", or more complicated: use multiple property lookups, like "metafields", "store", and "priority", to sort collections by product metafield values.
+A property lookup can be something simple, like "published_at", or more complicated: use multiple property lookups, like "metafields", "store", "priority", and "value" to sort collections by product metafield values.

 * View in the task library: [tasks.mechanic.dev/auto-sort-collections-by-product-properties](https://tasks.mechanic.dev/auto-sort-collections-by-product-properties)
 * Task JSON, for direct import: [task.json](../../tasks/auto-sort-collections-by-product-properties.json)